The 12 Hallmarks of Aging in Dogs, Explained

-• Large and giant breeds often reach the cliff earlier, so subtle changes deserve earlier tracking and screening.
+- Large and giant breeds reach the aging “cliff” earlier, so subtle changes in big dogs deserve earlier tracking and screening.

-• Use a home checklist: waistline change, next-morning stiffness, disproportionate panting, and shifting appetite patterns.
+- Watch a home checklist: waistline creep on the same portions, next-morning stiffness, disproportionate panting, and shifting appetite.

-• Track progress indicators between vet visits: weekly weight, monthly body condition score, resting respiratory rate, mobility score, and treat calories.
+- Track between vet visits — weekly weight, monthly body condition score, resting respiratory rate, a mobility score, and treat calories.

-• Prepare for the vet with targeted questions about pain, endocrine screening, and realistic mobility goals for the dog’s size.
+- Come to the vet with focused questions about pain, endocrine screening, and realistic mobility goals for the dog’s size.

 What shifts biological age in dogs: inflammation load, mobility, metabolic health, and dental disease